 - Building community partnerships: We will improve the reach of our organisation and grow our standing in the community through local partnerships.

 For more information about our vision, please read our strategy for 2021-26.

 Our staff networks

-As part of our commitment to being 'effortlessly inclusive' and putting EDI at the heart of everything we do, we have three staff network groups that represent and advocate for staff:
+As part of our commitment to being 'effortlessly inclusive' and putting EDI at the heart of everything we do, we have four staff network groups that represent and advocate for staff: